neurodata/causal_batch/README.md

 which will install in about 1 minute on a machine with the recommended specs.

 The `causalBatch` package functions with all packages in their latest versions as they appear on `CRAN` on January 22, 2024.
-Users can check [CRAN snapshot](https://mran.microsoft.com/timemachine/) for details.
 The versions of software are, specifically:

 ```
 sva=3.50.0
 cdcsis=2.0.3